fossid-ab/workbench-api-samples/post_scan_reports/README.md

-# download_reports
+# post_scan_reports

-This repo contains a script to help clients download reports after a scan.
+This script helps clients download reports after a scan.
-By default, the script downloads every possible report type once a scan completes.
+By default, the script generates and downloads every report type once a scan completes.

 # Setting Up